Location: | Turquant. A85 exit Saumur, through Saumur center D947 to Turquant. |

 1450 | manor built by the lords of La Vignole. |

-This is an 12th century quarry, the rocks were used for nearby castles, later transformed into cave houses.
-During the 19th century the caverns were abandoned and subsequently used for growing mushrooms.
-During the wars they were used as shelters by the locals.
+This place is actually a 12th century quarry, the rocks were used for nearby castles.
+Later the quarries were transformed into cave houses.
+During the 19th century, most cave houses were abandoned and subsequently used for growing mushrooms.
+The chamber where now the swimming pool is located, was used for a press to press grapes.
+During the wars, the caves were used as shelters by the locals.